Pioneer packs

 After Svejbæksnævringen, you'll find Slåensø on your left, and with its crystal clear spring water one of Denmark's cleanest freshwater lakes.

-Now the trip continues towards Silkeborg, where you'll be travelling on the 2.5 km long Remstrup River.
-Remstrup Å runs from Brassø to Silkeborg Harbour/Silkeborg Kanocenter, where the canoe must be returned to us
+Now the trip continues towards Silkeborg, where you will sail on Remstrup Å, which is 2.5 km long.
+Remstrup Å runs from Brassø to Silkeborg Harbor /Silkeborg Kanocenter, where the canoe must be returned to us

 Pioneer package 5 days